metabase/metabase/docs/developers-guide/e2e-tests.md

 We strongly prefer using selectors like `cy.findByText()` and `cy.findByLabelText()` from [`@testing-library/cypress`](https://github.com/testing-library/cypress-testing-library) since they encourage writing tests that don't depend on implementation details like CSS class names.

 Try to avoid repeatedly testing pieces of the application incidentally.
-For example, if you want to test something about the query builder, jump straight there using a URL like `cy.visit("/question/new?database=1&table=2");` rather than starting from the home page, clicking "Ask a question", etc.
+For example, if you want to test something about the query builder, jump straight there using a helper like `openOrdersTable()` rather than starting from the home page, clicking "New", then "Question", etc.

 ## Cypress Documentation